 Just a few blocks from the glitz and glamor of the Las Vegas strip sits a nondescript building.
 Every week hundreds of Nevadans on probation and parole come through the doors to prepare themselves to successfully re-enter the community as productive citizens.

-For the past two years, the Las Vegas Day Reporting Center has operated in partnership between the Nevada Department of Public Safety Parole and Probation Division and Sentinel Offender Services.
-Since inception over 700 participants have participated in programs at the DRC.
+For the past two years, the Las Vegas Day Reporting Center has operated in partnership between Sentinel Offender Services and the Nevada Parole and Probation Division Since inception over 700 participants have participated in programs at the DRC.
 At any given time as many as 200 men and women are active.

 Day Reporting Centers (DRC) are an important tool for community corrections.
 As an alternative to incarceration and traditional parole and probation (P&P), the primary objective is to reduce recidivism; that is, to help offenders who are returning to society to stay out of jail.
 Probationers, referred to as ‘participants’ and not ‘offenders,’ benefit from programs that offer tools to become responsible, law-abiding citizens.
 The environment is more relaxed than a typical P&P office.
 This helps to promote personal development.
 What follows is a deeper relationship between the Probation and Parole Officer (PO) and the participant.

 Rather than trying to juggle a schedule of meetings all across town and on different days, participants can complete nearly all ongoing requirements in one location.
 Centralizing the delivery of services is perhaps the most pragmatic feature of the DRC.
 This makes it easier to meet requirements and avoid technical violations.
 Technical violations can occur for a missed drug test or not attending a meeting.
 Just keeping track of appointments and getting around town can be a challenge for many.
 In a single visit, one can meet with their PO, take a drug test and attend required courses.
 If transportation is an issue, vouchers are available to pay for public transit.